 The University of Texas at San Antonio (UTSA) maintains the UTSA website, www.utsa.edu, as a service to its students, employees and external constituencies.
 UTSA has created this privacy statement in order to demonstrate our firm commitment to privacy and to address concerns about the types of information gathered and how it is used for all pages on the official UTSA site.
-The following discloses our information gathering and dissemination practices for this website: www.utsa.edu.
+Some University websites may have additional policies and practices regarding privacy posted on their respective sites.
+The following discloses UTSA’s information gathering and dissemination practices for this website: www.utsa.edu.

-If a member of the general public sends an email message or fills out a web-based form with a question or comment that contains personally identifying information, that information will only be used to directly respond to the requestor.
-The information will additionally be used in analyzing internet trends within the UTSA domain for future navigation enhancement.
-The request for information may be redirected to another part of the University, institution, government agency or person that may be in a better position to respond to the request.
+If a member of the general public sends an email message with a question or comment that contains personally identifying information or fills out a web-based form, that information will only be used to directly respond to the requestor or send information regarding enrollment, unless the web-based form indicates otherwise.
+The information will also be used in analyzing internet trends within the UTSA domain for future navigation enhancement.
+The request for information may be directed to another part of the University, institution, government agency or person that may be in a better position to respond to the request.

 For site administration functions, information is collected for analysis and statistical purposes of navigation trends to the UTSA server.
 This information is used to help diagnose problems with the server and to carry out other administrative tasks, such as assessing what information is of most interest, determining technical design specifications and identifying system performance and/or problem areas.